covuworie/html-and-css-is-hard/README.md

 # html-and-css-is-hard
-INTERNETING IS HARD: HTML &amp; CSS IS HARD TUTORIAL
+HTML &amp; CSS IS HARD TUTORIAL

+This repository contains code for the [HTML &amp; CSS IS HARD TUTORIAL](https://internetingishard.com/html-and-css/) from [INTERNETING IS HARD](https://internetingishard.com).